Tarte Tropezienne a Delicious Recipe for Serious Bakers

 - Form the dough into a disk and roll out until 1/4 inch thick.
-Allow dough to rise and double in size again (cover the dough with plastic wrap while it is rising).
+Allow dough to rise and double in size again (cover the dough with plastic wrap while it rises).
 Brush the dough with egg wash, sprinkle with pearl sugar.

-- Next, make the pastry cream and whip cream (recipes below) and store it in the refrigerator before baking the brioche (while the brioche is rising).
+- Next, make the pastry cream and whip cream (recipes below) and store it in the refrigerator before baking the brioche (while the brioche rises).

-- Cook the dough approximately 25 minutes to a golden brown.
+- Cook the dough for approximately 25 minutes to a golden brown.
 Cool the brioche on a cooling rack.
-Cut the brioche into two pieces, horizontally.
+Cut the brioche into two pieces horizontally.

 - Once the brioche is cooled, gently fold the pastry cream with the whipped cream, place in a piping bag and pipe (using a star tip) the cream on the bottom half of the brioche.

 - Then cover with brioche top and sprinkle with powdered sugar!
 Note: Keep the piped pastries chilled until an hour before serving.

 - Split the vanilla bean in half and scrape the seeds from the bean.